Fasting guidelines<6 months

 *Clear fluid is anything you can see through which isn’t cloudy!
 E.g. apple juice, water and lemonade (not coke or milk) |

+It really helps to tell your child about 'the mask to fall asleep' before they come for their procedure at any age.
+Even if they seem very upset at the time, it prepares them for what is about to happen and makes it easier for them on the day.
 If your child is anxious, they may benefit from a sedative before they come in to the operating room.
+Please let the nurse know when you arrive if you think this is needed.
 Most parents will be offered the opportunity to be with their child whilst they go to sleep. |

 Waking up and going homeAs soon as your child wakes up, we will call you to be with them.